 Kahan was named the head women's tennis coach in the spring of 2018.
 She had served in an interim role since July of 2017, and was an assistant coach with the program for the 2016-17 season.
 Kahan is a 2015 graduate of Duke University, where she earned a bachelor's degree in marketing.

-During the 2017-18 season, Kahan guided the Panthers to the NCAA Semifinals for the third-straight year, finishing with a program single-season tying 17 wins (17-4).
+During the 2017-18 season, Kahan guided the Panthers to the NCAA Semifinals, finishing with a then program single-season tying 17 wins (17-4).
 Middlebury also advanced to the NESCAC Championship match.
+Last spring, Middlebury returned to the NESCAC Championship match and made its fourth-straight appearance in the NCAA Semifinals with a program single-season record 19 wins (19-3).
+The Panthers also had two doubles pairs play their way into the NCAA Semifinals in Kalamazoo, Michigan.

 Kahan came to Middlebury from the Spearman Clubs in California where she coached numerous leagues as well as performing the club's marketing.